Skip to content

 Clean UpSeasoned cast iron wash by hand only.
 Enameled cast-iron Dutch ovens are dishwasher safe, but hand washing is advisedSome parts are dishwasher safe, hand washing is preferred

 Maintenance Season before first use, season regularly.
-Enamel Dutch ovens seasoning is not requiredElectrical appliances, and cords should be checked regularly, and elements kept free of debris
+Enamel Dutch oven seasoning is not requiredElectrical appliances and cords should be checked regularly, and elements kept free of debris

 StorageRelatively compact Dutch ovens can be stored in cupboards and ovens with careSlow cookers can be cumbersome to store